 Background

 For a locomotive whose design dates from the 1930s, it may come as a surprise to learn that the P2 will incorporate around six miles of electronic cabling and associated equipment.
-When the locomotive is in motion, electrical power for these systems is generated by an Axle Driven Alternator (ADA).
+When the locomotive is in motion, in addition to the steam turbogenerators, electrical power for these systems is generated by an Axle Driven Alternator (ADA), mounted under the tender.

 For the P2 new-build locomotive, a completely new ADA design is required.
 This design work is currently being refined and proven using Tornado as a test platform.
 Two initial designs have already been trialled successfully, and a final revision is now needed before the system can proceed to full testing and formal approval by Ricardo, our independent certification body.